-Working with a reputable company like AQUILA, who has strong vendor relationships and a creative in-house marketing team can ensure that you get these items at good rates.
-Reputable firms will also be well connected with third-party providers like drone companies, architects, and professional photographers and can help get you the best bang for your buck.
+Working with a reputable company like AQUILA, which has strong vendor relationships and a creative in-house marketing team can ensure that you get these items at good rates.
+Reputable firms will also be well-connected with third-party providers like drone companies, architects, and professional photographers and can help get you the best bang for your buck.

 For more information on what marketing expenses a landlord might incur, check out our blog post How much does it cost to market a commercial property?

 The bottom line is that while fees are relatively standard across markets, there are a variety of factors that can impact your total cost.
 Be sure to fully read and understand the listing agreement and address any questions or concerns with your broker prior to executing the agreement.